craig-iam-smith/MuseumFunding/README.md

 A growing trend in automotive museums is the lack of revenue to keep the doors open.
 Classic cars are making their way to auction houses and into private collections in ever greater numbers.
 Many of these museums are waiting until the cash flow is so small, the only logical action is liquidating the entire collection.

 ## Project Description:
 Let’s make a way for the best museums to keep their cars and the doors of the museum open.
+Tokenize assets that are easily verifiable, able to be accurately assessed, and are accessible.
 Many people want to be supportive and donate to great causes.
 Let's tokenize the assets and use the value in DeFi, while also providing NFTs and benefits for holding the NFTs.
 ### NFT Collateralization of museum assets:
 1. Sell fractional ownership of iconic cars, revenue going to the museum to keep the car where it can be appreciated by all
 2. Provide collectible ERC-721 NFTs for each purchase (varying rarity based on purchase amount).
-3. The funds collected will generate recurring revenue to the museum: example- ETH staking, earning interes on Aave
+3. The funds collected will generate recurring revenue to the museum: example- staked ETH, or earning interest on a protocol
 4. Museum that holds the actual vehicle now gets a revenue stream, while keeping the display (can provide perks for holders)
-5. The holder of the NFTs has ownership of a percentage of the car.
+5. The holder of the NFTs has ownership of a percentage of the car, (asset can be verified and assessed).
 6. These NFTs would represent ownership or rights to the cars, used for all things DeFi.
-7. other ideas. collectible NFTs for iconic cars, owning one of these NFTs will provide the holder with special perks (test drive, track day...)
+7. other ideas. collectible NFTs for iconic cars, owning one of these NFTs will provide the holder with special perks (special access to the car, photo ops...)

 ## Implementation notes:
 ERC-1155 will be used to fractionalize the assets